Bradford Parkinson: Reception and impact

-With the advent of The Information Age and the accompanying mobile technology, GPS has become a ubiquitous and life-changing technology to all sectors, critical even.
-For example, current cell phones include GPS receivers, and when used in conjunction with GIS like Google Maps, accurate and real-time directions can be used by pedestrian and civilian traffic alike.
-Indeed, with GPS, airplanes are now capable of landing on autopilot, and doing so with better precision and safety than human pilots.
-Outside of military and standard civilian use, seismologists are testing GPS for use in earthquake detection and measurement.
-The timing systems—atomic clocks—made popular by GPS, are vital to the functionality of incalculable amounts of Internet services, including the banking and stock markets.
+With the advent of The Information Age and the accompanying mobile technology, GPS has become a widely used technology in many sectors.
+As an example, current mobile phones (Circa.2026) include GPS receivers, and when used in conjunction with GIS mapping software, accurate and real-time directions can be used by civilians.
+Alongside this, airplanes using GPS are now capable of landing on autopilot, and doing so with high precision and reliable safety records.
+Outside of military and civilian use seismologists are testing GPS for use in earthquake detection and measurement.
+Atomic clocks, made popular by the advent of GPS, have been incorporated into a large range of applications including Internet services, banking, and stock markets.

 In 1983, President Reagan stated that GPS would be guaranteed to the world, in response to the Soviet downing of a Korean Airliner.

 A recent study for the US government estimated the yearly benefit of GPS to be 37 to 74 billion dollars, excluding many of the applications, such as saving lives, that were difficult to quantify.